 Back in 2017, we posted an article that was all about the importance of fostering relationships with your clients and employees.
-We decided that this is an evergreen topic that deserves a revisit.
+This is an evergreen topic that deserves a revisit.
 Read on to learn why relationship-building plays an integral role in business success.

 “Business, after all, is nothing more than a bunch of human relationships.”